 Child support is intended to help custodial parents to provide their children with the necessities of daily life, in the event of a divorce or if the parents were never married.
 Obtaining an order for an adequate amount of child support can be critical.
 However, understanding child support obligations, statutes, and awards can be incredibly difficult for most people.

-If you need child support help in Johns Creek, our team of skilled lawyers can guide you.
+If you need help getting the financial assistance you need to raise your kids, our team of skilled Johns Creek child support lawyers can guide you.
 Throughout the process, our capable family lawyers will work with you to help find the solution that is right for your unique circumstances.

 Georgia law generally requires each parent to support their children on a pro-rata basis according to their income.
 O.C.G.A. §19-6-15, provides courts with the guidelines used to calculate each parent’s child support obligation based on their gross monthly income and other factors, including but not limited to: